Help

 Direct Cost Comparison for High-Power Designs

 Aluminum PCB vs FR4 cost comparison reveals aluminum at 2 to 4 times the price for equivalent footprints in high-power setups.
 For a 10x10 inch prototype panel, FR-4 PCB cost might total $20 to $50, while aluminum PCB fabrication cost reaches $80 to $200.
+Engineers often start with our pros and cons of aluminum PCBs before finalizing high-power layouts.
 Production volumes shift this ratio; at 1,000 units, aluminum drops to 1.5 to 2.5 times due to amortized tooling.
 High-power needs like 2 oz copper or impedance control add proportionally more to FR-4 in multilayers.
 Factory data shows aluminum's edge in total cost of ownership for heat-intensive apps, avoiding rework from thermal failures.
 Procurement teams track these via spreadsheets, factoring lead times of 2–4 weeks for aluminum versus 1–2 for FR-4.

 PCB Cost Optimization Strategies